ibm-cloud-docs/assistant-data/backup.md

 1. Log in to the OpenShift project namespace or Kubernetes namespace where you installed the product.
 1. The `backupPG.sh` script is included in the Helm chart for the product.
 The chart can be found in fileserver https://github.com/IBM/cloud-pak/raw/master/repo/cpd3/modules/ibm-watson-assistant/x86_64/1.4.2/.
 Extract the backup.sh file from the Helm chart named `ibm-watson-assistant-prod-1.4.2.tgz`.
 The script is in the `ibm_cloud_pak/pak_extensions/post-install/namespaceAdministration` directory.

+1. Find out how many provisioned service instances there are in your existing cluster.
+To find out, open the {{site.data.keyword.icp4dfull_notm}} web client.
+From the main navigation menu, select **My instances**, and then open the **Provisioned instances** tab.

+    You need to know this information so you can be sure to set up the target cluster with the same number of instances.

 1. Run the script by using the following command: